 Gross profit increased \$26.0 million (33.0%) to \$104.9 million in the third quarter of 2017 compared to \$78.9 million in the third quarter of 2016.
 Gross profit as a percentage of net sales ("gross margin") increased to 43.1% in the third quarter of 2017 compared to 42.0% in the third quarter of 2016.
 The increase in gross margin was primarily due to an increase of approximately 660 basis points due to a favorable shift in price and product mix within the woods and irons categories combined with a general increase in average selling prices across most product categories.
-The shift in price and product mix was primarily driven by (i) the current year launch of the Epic line of drivers, which have higher margins compared to the XR 16 line of drivers sold in the third quarter of 2016, and (ii) the current year launch of the Epic line of irons, which have higher margins compared to the Steelhead XR and XR OS irons sold in the third quarter of 2016.
+The shift in price and product mix was primarily driven by (i) the current year launch of the Epic line of drivers, which have higher margins compared to the XR 16 line of drivers sold in the third quarter of 2016.
 These increases were partially offset by an increase in cost of approximately 380 basis points as a result of an increase in club component costs due to the higher cost materials and technology incorporated into current year products, combined with 120 basis points due to an increase in warranty claims resulting from additional claims related to certain 2015 putter models.
-For further discussion of gross margin, see "Results of Operations-Overview of Business and Seasonality-Cost of Sales" above and "Operating Segments Results for the Three Months Ended September 30, 2017 and 2016-Segment Profitability" below.
+For further discussion of gross margin, see "Results of Operations- Overview of Business and Seasonality-Cost of Sales" above and "Operating Segments Results for the Three Months Ended September 30, 2017 and 2016- Segment Profitability" below.